Vacant Homes vs. Homelessness in Cities Around the U.S.

 The white population is the largest in the U.S. with the largest unhoused population (280,612 homeless), but when we position each race’s population experiencing homelessness against their overall population, we can see that the Pacific Islander and Black communities are the racial groups hit hardest by homelessness.

-Interested in diving deeper into the numbers, or wanting to see how your city stacks up?
+Interested in diving deeper into the number of houses in America vs the number of homeless, or wanting to see how your city stacks up?
 We’ve compiled our full data study for all 100 U.S. cities analyzed into the interactive data table below.
 Search for the city you call home or click on the heading of each column to sort by that category.

 Possible solutions to fight the disparity between the two include increasing funding for affordable housing and homeless services, implementing policies that address discrimination and systemic barriers, and finding innovative solutions to repurpose vacant homes to provide housing for those in need.
 Read an impact story about a community member struggling with being unhoused and how assistance programs were able to support them.